Supported by Stimuleringsfonds Creatieve Industrie as part of the "Regeling Experiment"

 About the Experience

-I've been working on a demonstration inside UE5 that looks into the potential of combining the power of both traditional and experimental systems in a modular way in interactive music.
-On this journey I wanted to discover how these techniques can play an important role in achieving immersive stress in games.
+I've been working on a demonstration inside UE5 that explores the potential of combining traditional and experimental systems in a modular way for interactive music.
+The goal was to discover how these techniques can play an important role in achieving immersive stress in games, particularly testing if it's possible to morph from neutral music into something ominous purely through DSP techniques.

 This project is part of "Regeling Experiment" made possible by Stimuleringsfonds Creatieve Industrie.